drewbo/raster-histogram/README.md

 # raster-histogram

-Creates a histogram of the color profile of a set of leaflet tiles
+Creates a light intensity histogram from the set of tiles which cover the current view

 ![](https://raw.githubusercontent.com/drewbo/raster-histogram/master/raster-histogram.gif)